unique holiday cottages in a sustainable country setting

 Some years ago David started keeping bees at Manor Farm.
 Now he has a number of hives, looks after the bees and collects the honey to provide to friends and neighbours.

 The bees at Manor Farm are all local indigenous honey bees.
-Their honey is absolutely organic; literally nothing is added to it and nothing is taken out.
+The honey is absolutely organic; literally nothing is added to it and nothing is taken out.

 Teffont honey is produced in three forms.
 The first is ‘runny honey’ which is the way that comes from the combs: sweet, runny and aromatic, ideal for cooking and for dribbling on bread.
 If runny honey is left in a cool place for long enough it turns into ‘set honey’, sometimes called white honey or hard honey.
 Some people prefer that form.
 Set honey can be turned back into runny honey simply by heating it gently, although care must be taken to avoid over-heating the honey which will destroy some of the delicate enzymes and unique characteristics and flavour.
 Finally, David also produces semi-set honey which is honey in a spreadable form, like butter.
 But make no mistake: it’s all the same honey with absolutely nothing added and nothing taken out.